Audiopolis/IoTConnect/README.md

 Customize the tests within the *connect* app to reflect your own changes.

+Also note that the *CustomExceptionMiddleware* middleware is installed in the *base* settings.
+This should be removed or customized.

 ## Contributing

 Please create a feature branch for your changes and rebase multiple commits if possible.